Ch0wW/counterstrike-betas/README.md

 This repository contains most of the official releases of Counter-Strike Pre-1.6, for preservation purposes.
 Installer files have already been extracted without any modification.

-If possible, Linux binaries are also provided, avoiding the need to redownload files twice, or to research them.
-In addition to that, all versions of Counter-Strike contains a `README.md` file providing all the informations you need, such as the recommended release of Half-Life to run these mods.
+If possible, Linux binaries are also provided, avoiding the need to redownload files twice, or to search for them.
+In addition to that, all versions of Counter-Strike contains a `README.md` file providing all the informations you need, such as the recommended release of Half-Life to run these mods, or the changelog if given.

-Each folder of Counter-Strike has been renamed to properly differenciate them from a community standpoint with the exception of very specific builds of Counter-Strike (CS 1.1, CS 1.0, ).
+Each folder of Counter-Strike has been renamed to properly differenciate them from a community standpoint with the exception of very specific builds of Counter-Strike (CS 1.1b/c, CS 1.0b), or serverside-only fixes (CSBeta 6.6a, 6.6b, 6.8 => `csbeta66`).

 # Versions branches